KomodoPlatform/developer-docs/docs/basic-docs/start-here/learning-launchpad/common-terminology-and-concepts.md

 For example, a common DEX uses a decentralized network of gateway nodes to hold user funds in escrow within the trading environment.
 No single individual has access to the escrow treasury.

-Komodo features a new form of DEX: AtomicDEX.
+Komodo features a new form of DEX: Komodo DeFi Framework.
 This uses atomic swaps, and provides a revolutionary form of trading cryptocurrencies.
-Users maintain control over their assets at all times during the trading process, which makes AtomicDEX a truly decentralized DEX.
+Users maintain control over their assets at all times during the trading process, which makes Komodo DeFi Framework a truly decentralized DEX.

 ## Initial DEX Offering (IDO)